Syeed-MD-Talha/TalentIQ-Desktop/README.md

 # TalentIQ Desktop

-TalentIQ Desktop is a Tauri + React desktop app for screening PDF resumes with LLM providers.
-It helps a recruiter or hiring manager choose a CV folder, define a screening rule, run an automated review, preview selected resumes, and export shortlisted contacts to CSV.
+TalentIQ Desktop is a desktop application for AI-assisted resume screening.
+It helps teams review PDF CVs, apply a configurable hiring prompt, inspect categorized results, preview original resumes, and export shortlisted contacts.

+Built with Tauri, React, TypeScript, and Rust, the app is designed for a smooth local desktop workflow rather than a browser-only tool.

+## Overview

+TalentIQ Desktop supports a complete screening flow inside one app:

+- connect an LLM provider
+- load available models
+- select a folder of PDF resumes
+- define candidate selection criteria
+- review `Shortlist`, `HR Review`, and `Weak Match` results
+- preview the original CV file
+- export selected candidates to CSV

 ## Screenshots

-Add your app screenshots to `docs/screenshots/` using the filenames below and GitHub will render them automatically in this README.
+Store screenshots in `docs/screenshots/` using the filenames below and GitHub will render them automatically.

 ### Overview
 ![TalentIQ Overview](docs/screenshots/overview.png)